tizor98/albertonet/src/content/blog/es/patterns-primer.md

 }

-// Uso con decoradores apilados
-TextProcessor processor = new LoggingDecorator(
+// Uso con decoradores apilados final TextProcessor processor = new LoggingDecorator(
     new HtmlEncodingDecorator(
         new CensoringDecorator(
             new TrimmingDecorator(